openstack/charm-guide/doc/source/release-notes/2106_Trilio.rst

    * - trilio-dm-api
      - dmapi-workers
      - New
      - Number of dmapi workers.
-This replaces the previous worker-muliplier option.
+This replaces the previous worker-multiplier option.

    * - trilio-dm-api
      - worker-multiplier